 These positive cashflow streams clearly indicate Switzerland’s competitive advantages with the above countries, but also represent key opportunities for Switzerland to develop country-specific strategies to optimize its overall position in international trade.

-Forty-eight corporations based in Switzerland rank among Forbes Global 2000 for 2015.
-Below is a sample of the major Swiss companies that Forbes included:
+Forty-eight corporations based in Switzerland rank among Forbes Global 2000.
+Below is a sample of the major Swiss companies that Forbes included.

 - Nestlé (food processing)

 - Novartis (pharmaceuticals)

 - Roche Holding (pharmaceuticals)